 As an “out-of-network provider," I collect fees directly from you, and provide you with a statement that you can file an insurance claim for reimbursement.
 I can also provide your insurance company with any additional information about me that they need to process your claim.
 You will find that many health insurers provide very similar mental health reimbursements for in- and out-of-network providers.

 Fees are due at the time of service.
-Ongoing patients keep a credit card on file but you can always pay by personal check if that is your preference.
+Ongoing patients keep a credit (or HSA or FSA) card on file.

 Flexible Spending Accounts